isaackedwards/OpenSwiftUIDocs/maintenance.md

 # Maintenance

 Hey, you're probably not supposed to be here.
 I don't know how you got here, but congrats!
-THis is a hidden section used by the developers of this side to keep track of information, useful in development of this site.
+This is a hidden section used by the creators and editors of this site to keep track of information, useful in development of this site.

 ---